panrg/questions/draft-irtf-panrg-questions.md

 ## A Vocabulary of Path Properties

+The first question: how are paths and path properties defined and represented?

 In order for information about paths to be exposed to an endpoint, and for the endpoint to make use of that information, it is necessary to define a common vocabulary for paths through an internetwork, and properties of those paths.
 The